uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

    the dispatcher obtains addresses of each oneVPL function.
 See the :ref:`Exported Functions/API Version table <export-func-version-table-2x>` for the list of functions to export.

-.. note:: For backward compatibility with |msdk_full_name|, the dispatcher will
-          first try to load |msdk_full_name| if API version 1.x was requested.
-          If loading fails, the dispatcher will search for the implementation with highest 2.x API version and load that version.

 ------------------------------------------
 oneVPL Dispatcher Configuration Properties